p-DG cyclotomic nilHecke algebras II: Cellular algebras under p -differential

 The algebra $A$ is called \emph{$p$-DG cellular} if there is a filtration of $A$ by graded ideals,

 stable under $\partial$ and $*$, that makes $J_{i}/J_{i+1}$ a $p$-DG cellular ideal of $A/J_{i+1}$ ($i=1,\cdots, n$). \end{defn}

-We remark that, although $\Delta^\circ$ has the same underlying vector space as $\Delta$, we do not require them to be isomorphic as $p$-complexes.
+We remark that, although $\Delta^\circ$ has the same underlying vector space as $\Delta$, we do not require them to be isomorphic as $p$-complexes (despite Example \ref{egrunningegwithdif} which seems to show so).
 In fact, by definition, $\Delta^\circ$ is isomorphic to a $p$-DG \emph{left} $A$-module with the conjugate differential $*\dif*$, which is not necessarily equal to $\dif$.
+An illustrating instance where $\Delta$ and $\Delta^\circ$ have distinct $p$-complex structures is exhibited in Example \ref{eg-Delta-Delta-op} later.

 \begin{lem} Let $(A,\partial)$ be a $p$-DG cellular algebra.
 Then there exists $(\mc{P},\T,C, \deg)$ a graded cellular datum for $A$ such that the following properties hold. \begin{enumerate} \item[(i)] For each $\lambda\in \mc{P}$, there exists a $p$-nilpotent matrix $(a_{\mf{s}\mf{t}})_{\mf{s},\mf{t}\in T(\lambda)}$ such that